Schmorbonium/ECE-4710/docs/markdown/peerReview3.md

 # Controller
 ## Status

-Ready for Review
+Comments reviewed

 ## FeedBack

-- Silkscreen still says rev 2
+- [x] Silkscreen still says rev 2
-- Your silkscreen now has the least detail of any board.
+- [x] Your silkscreen now has the least detail of any board.
 Is there anything you could add, or organize the LEDs into groups of related functions that would make their purpose more obvious to random person who approaches our project?

 ## Peer Review Preparation Checklist
 - [ ] Ground planes on top and bottom